Francis Godolphin, 2nd Earl of Godolphin: Career

-On 23 January 1735, Lord Rialton was created Baron Godolphin of Helston in Cornwall, with special remainder, in default of his own issue, to the heirs male of his deceased uncle, Dr Henry Godolphin, dean of St. Paul's.
-During the king's absence from Britain in 1723, 1725 and 1727, Godolphin acted as one of the lords justices of the United Kingdom.
+On 23 January 1735, Lord Rialton was created Baron Godolphin of Helston in Cornwall, with special remainder, in default of his issue, to the heir's male of his deceased uncle, Dr Henry Godolphin, dean of St. Paul's.
+During the king's absence from Britain in 1723, 1725, and 1727, Godolphin acted as one of the lord's justices of the United Kingdom.
 Finally, as Lord Privy Seal, he was in office from 14 May 1735 to 25 April 1740.
 The pocket borough of Helston, not far from his ancestral home, Godolphin House, was under his patronage for many years and sent his nominees to Parliament.
-In return for this compliance, he rebuilt Helston Church in 1763 at a cost of £6,000.
+In return for this compliance, he rebuilt Helston Church in 1763 for £6,000.
 It was also his custom to pay the rates and taxes for all electors in the borough.
 It is said that he read only two works: Burnet's History of my own Time and Colley Cibber's Apology.
 When he had perused them throughout, he began them again.

-Godolphin was married in March 1698 to Lady Henrietta Churchill, eldest daughter of John Churchill, 1st Duke of Marlborough and Sarah Jennings.
-She was born on 20 July 1681 and baptised at St. Martin-in-the-Fields, London. on 29 July 1681.
-On the death of her father, 16 June 1722, she became Duchess of Marlborough in her own right.
+Godolphin was married in March 1698 to Lady Henrietta Churchill, eldest daughter of John Churchill, 1st Duke of Marlborough, and Sarah Jennings.
+She was born on 20 July 1681 and baptised at St. Martin-in-the-Fields, London, on 29 July 1681.
+On her father's death, 16 June 1722, she became Duchess of Marlborough in her own right.
 She died on 24 October 1733 and was buried in Westminster Abbey on 9 November.
-She had meanwhile acquired notoriety by an attachment to William Congreve, the dramatist.
+Meanwhile, she acquired notoriety through an attachment to William Congreve, the dramatist.

 Godolphin was one of the founding governors of the Foundling Hospital, a London charity created in 1739.
 It aimed to tackle the problem of child abandonment by providing an orphanage where parents could leave babies they considered themselves incapable of raising.
 He also had the distinction of owning one of the founding thoroughbred sires, the Godolphin Arabian.
-Among his protégés was the physician and humorist Messenger Monsey, for whom he obtained the position of physician to Royal Chelsea Hospital.
+Among his protégés was the physician and humorist Messenger Monsey, for whom he obtained the position of physician at Royal Chelsea Hospital.

 Death and legacy

 Lord Godolphin died at his house in the Stable Yard, St James's, on 17 January 1766 and was buried in Kensington Church on 25 January.
-He and his wife had two sons and four daughters, of whom two sons and a daughter predeceased him.
+He and his wife had two sons and four daughters, two of whom two sons and a daughter predeceased him.